aws-samples/aws-lambda-web-gateway/README.md

 - Streaming responses are supported for improved performance with large payloads.
 - The use of Rust and Axum ensures efficient resource utilization.

+## Development

+To contribute to the project:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Implement your changes
+4. Write tests for your new functionality
+5. Submit a pull request

+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details on the contribution process.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING.md](CONTRIBUTING.md#security-issue-notifications) for more information on reporting security issues.

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This project is licensed under the MIT-0 License.
+See the [LICENSE](LICENSE) file for details.